Search

 ProxyAdmin 0x7986…1f1C

-• Can be used to configure AddressManager - set and change address mappings.
+• Can be used to interact with AddressManager - set and change address mappings.

 • Can be used to upgrade implementation of OptimismMintableERC20Factory, DisputeGameFactory, SystemConfig, AnchorStateRegistry, DelayedWETH, L1ERC721Bridge, DelayedWETH, OptimismPortal2, SuperchainConfig.